Puisque tu pars: Cover versions

-Chart performances
+Chart performance

 In France, "Puisque tu pars" went straight to number 23 on the chart edition of 16 July 1988 and reached the top ten two weeks later, peaked for three non consecutive weeks at number three, remaining behind the two summer hits "Nuit de folie" and "Un roman d'amitié (Friend You Give Me a Reason)".
 It totaled 15 weeks in the top ten and 24 weeks in the top 50.
 It achieved Silver status awarded by the Syndicat National de l'Édition Phonographique.
 It was also released in Canada and Japan, but failed to reach the singles chart in these countries.
 ON the European Hot 100 Singles, it debuted at number 66 on 30 July 1988, reached a peak of number ten twice, in its seventh and tenth weeks, and fell off the chart after 22 weeks of presence.
 It also charted for four weeks on the European Airplay Top 50 with a peak at number 31 on 10 September 1988.